gavinbm/mylittlearmsim/README.md

  - comments get removed and don't mess up code execution

 Sample Program:
-This shows some of every complete feature listed above.
+This will show most of the features that are completed thus far.
-Finds the x0th fibonacci number and moves it into x0
+It's a program that finds the x0th fibonacci number (edit line 2 to change which one) iteratively
 ```assembly
 main:
       mov x0, 10